 - Worn brushes and commutator

-- If brush pressure is low or uneven, arcing will be greatly increased.
-Always make sure the motor commutator and brushes are in good condition.
+- If brush pressure is low, arcing will be greatly increased.
+Make sure the motor commutator and brushes are in good condition.

 - Dirt, especially metallic dirt

 - Dirt can get between commutator and brush, causing arcing.
-Metallic particles especially are harmful as they can also short out segments of the commutator causing very bad arcing.
-So mask off the motor’s ventilation while working on or near the machine and make sure dirt cannot enter.
+Metallic particles and swarf are specially are harmful as they can short out segments of the commutator causing very bad arcing.

 - Blocking the motor